EvilBit-Labs/OPNsense-config-faker/.github/README.md

 3. **Test and Coverage** (`test-and-coverage`)

    - Runs all tests with coverage collection using `cargo-llvm-cov`
-   - Enforces minimum 90% code coverage with `--fail-under 90`
+   - Enforces minimum 90% code coverage with `--fail-under-lines 90`
    - Generates both LCOV and HTML coverage reports
    - Uploads coverage artifacts for 30 days
    - Optionally uploads coverage to Codecov (requires `CODECOV_TOKEN` secret)